ModDota/moddota.github.io/_articles/scripting/making-a-rpg-like-looting-chest.md

 # Making a "rpg-like" looting chest

-Hello, it's the first time i'm making a tutorial here (and on lua too) I was working on this for the last 2 days for my mod, and I didn't see something similar for now So today i'll teach you how to make a chest you must open , and then you can obtain item or gold from it (or anything you want idc)

-first off, you need to create your chest item in npc_item_custom.txt :
+First off, you need to create your chest item in `npc_items_custom.txt`:

 ```
 "item_chest"